Start path

 Key takeaways

-• Pick a broker with a free demo, low minimum, tier-1 regulation, and fast withdrawals
+• Pick a broker with a free demo, low minimum, clear entity details, and transparent withdrawals

 • Test the withdrawal process before you fund a live account